Whether you’re out for the long haul, or just a few days, one of the available campervan showers can be your saving grace.

 - Is the water heated?

 - If yes, how?
-How long will the shower produce heated water?
+How long will your heated portable shower deliver hot water?

 - If not, are you traveling in warm climates?
 How tough are you, your partner, your kids?

 - Durability.
 Road life can be tough on any equipment.

 - Campervan storage space is limited (even if you have a link: cargo box, so it’s important to consider the size and portability of the shower you choose.